TricksterGuy/PicrossPuzzleExporter/README.md

   1. Classic Black and White Picross Puzzles.
   2. Grayscale Picross Puzzles.
       * These puzzles have the traditional setup, but each cell requires multiple taps to get correct.
 Numbers to the right and bottom indicate the total number of taps for the row/column respectively.
-  3. RGB (Colors of Light) Picross Puzzles.
+  3. (Colors of Light) Picross Puzzles.
       * These puzzles are split up into 3 separate picross puzzles for each layer (Red, Green, and Blue).
 Solving all three puzzles reveals a colored image.
 If a cell is filled in multiple layers then the colors will combine in the final image (ex. red + blue = magneta, blue + green = cyan, etc.).
-Taps per cell can also be enabled for more colorful puzzles.
+Bits per cell can also be enabled for more colorful puzzles.
-  4. RBY-BW (Painting) Picross Puzzles.
+  4. (Painting) Picross Puzzles.
       * These puzzles are split up into 5 separate picross puzzles for each layer (Red, Blue, Yellow, White, and Black).
 Solving all five puzzles reveals a colored image.
 If a cell is filled in multiple layers then the colors will combine in the final image (ex. red + blue = purple, white + blue + yellow = light green, etc).
-* Ability to export to a proprietary format protobuf or QRcode for playback (currently no player exists).
+* Ability to export to [protobuf](https://developers.google.com/protocol-buffers).
 * Ability to validate a picross puzzle to see if the solution is unique.
 * Ability to edit the puzzle on the fly.